-- 2.1.3 The UT held that 'Notwithstanding systemic sufficiency of state protection, a claimant may still have a well founded fear of persecution if authorities know or ought to know of circumstances particular to his/her case giving rise to the fear, but are unlikely to provide the additional protection the particular circumstances reasonably require...'
-(Headnote 2). - 2.1.4 The UT also held that 'In considering whether an appellant's particular circumstances give rise to a need for additional protection, particular account must be taken of past persecution (if any) so as to ensure the question posed is whether there are good reasons to consider that such persecution (and past lack of sufficient protection) will not be repeated' (Headnote 3). - 2.1.5 The country evidence available since AW was heard indicates that, despite some failings, state protection remains generally available and there are not, therefore, very strong grounds supported by cogent evidence to justify a departure from the CG case. - 2.1.6 For information on protection of minority groups, including ethnic and religious minorities, LGBTI persons and women, see the relevant Pakistan Country Policy and Information Note. - 2.1.7 Federal and provincial human rights legislation is in place to protect civil, political and economic rights, and the of rights women, children and minority groups.
+- 2.1.9 Federal and provincial human rights legislation is in place to protect civil, political and economic rights, and the of rights women, children and minority groups.
 The Pakistan Penal Code provides for the punishment of criminal acts (see Legal framework).
-In 2022, bills were passed criminalising torture and enforced disappearances (see Torture and ill-treatment and Enforced disappearances). - 2.1.8 As of 2018, the estimated police strength was 530,000.
+In 2022, bills were passed criminalising torture and enforced disappearances (see Torture and ill-treatment and Enforced disappearances). - 2.1.10 As of 2018, the estimated police strength was 530,000.
 Balochistan, Khyber Pakhtunkhwa, Punjab, and Sindh and the Islamabad Capital Territory have their own police service with primary responsibility for domestic security and law enforcement.
 The semi-autonomous regions of Azad Kashmir and Gilgit-Baltistan also have their own police services.
-Counter-terrorism forces have been established within provincial police departments to combat sectarian and Islamist militant groups (see Police and paramilitary forces General structure). - 2.1.9 Paramilitary forces, under the authority of the Ministry of Interior, includes the Frontier Corps, which function in Balochistan and Khyber Pakhtunkhwa, and the Rangers, operating in Sindh and Punjab.
-Both forces undertake border security operations alongside internal law and order operations (see Police and paramilitary forces General structure). - 2.1.10 Police efficacy varies by province.
+Counter-terrorism forces have been established within provincial police departments to combat sectarian and Islamist militant groups (see Police and paramilitary forces General structure). - 2.1.11 Paramilitary forces, under the authority of the Ministry of Interior, includes the Frontier Corps, which function in Balochistan and Khyber Pakhtunkhwa, and the Rangers, operating in Sindh and Punjab.
+Both forces undertake border security operations alongside internal law and order operations (see Police and paramilitary forces General structure). - 2.1.12 Police efficacy varies by province.
 As noted by the Overseas Security Advisory Council (OSAC), overall efficiency is limited due to lack of resources, insufficient and outdated equipment, low salaries and poor training, which can lead to flawed investigations.
 Police capabilities are affected by interference and influence from superiors, political actors, security forces and the judiciary.
-Police are susceptible to corruption and petty bribery and, according to surveys by Transparency International, are perceived to be the most corrupt public service at the national level (see Police and paramilitary forces Resources and efficacy and Corruption). - 2.1.11 Security officials have been implicated in arbitrary arrest and detentions, enforced disappearances of minorities, political activists, journalists and

-- human rights defenders, torture and extrajudicial killings (often described as police encounters) (see Human rights violations). - 2.1.12 There are numerous mechanisms for reporting police misconduct and corruption via police complaints services and functioning National Human Rights Institutions (NHRIs), although the Human Rights Commission of Pakistan stated that all commissions lacked the resources to carry out their mandate (see Oversight and complaint mechanisms). - 2.1.13 There is a functioning criminal justice system although the effectiveness of the judiciary is limited due to severe delays, large backlogs (over 2 million cases pending as of December 2021) and limited resources.
+Police are susceptible to corruption and petty bribery and, according to surveys by Transparency International, are perceived to be the most corrupt public service at the national level (see Police and paramilitary forces Resources and efficacy and Corruption). - 2.1.13 Security officials have been implicated in arbitrary arrest and detentions, enforced disappearances of minorities, political activists, journalists and human rights defenders, torture and extrajudicial killings (often described as police encounters) (see Human rights violations). - 2.1.14 There are numerous mechanisms for reporting police misconduct and corruption via police complaints services and functioning National Human Rights Institutions (NHRIs), although the Human Rights Commission of Pakistan stated that all commissions lacked the resources to carry out their mandate (see Oversight and complaint mechanisms). - 2.1.15 There is a functioning criminal justice system although the effectiveness of the judiciary is limited due to severe delays, large backlogs (over 2 million cases pending as of December 2021) and limited resources.
 Attempts have been made to reduce the backlog and expedite cases with the introduction of Model Courts and alternative dispute resolution (see Rule of law and the judiciary Effectiveness and Alternative dispute resolution).
-However, corruption within the judiciary, particularly at the lower levels, is widespread (see Independence and fair trial). - 2.1.14 For further guidance on assessing state protection, see the Asylum Instruction on Assessing Credibility and Refugee Status.
+However, corruption within the judiciary, particularly at the lower levels, is widespread (see Independence and fair trial). - 2.1.16 For further guidance on assessing state protection, see the Asylum Instruction on Assessing Credibility and Refugee Status.